 You’re probably thinking, “what the heck is that girl doing in that studio she’s had for 4 months now?”
 That would be a very good question.
 The answer is taking my sweet @ss time pulling it together.
 Seriously though, I’m not being lazy I just keep getting inturrupted to work, you know, to pay the rent.
 Ok and maybe just a little bit lazy.
 That and I’m flying 100% solo so things take time but this sunny weather is seriously motivating and I’m happy to announce that I’ve made some major progress.

 Today I’ll be sharing the new and improved Sweet Escape Studio bathroom with you.
 Like I promised, I’m trying to be better about showing the progress and not perfection.
+It has been a long process, certainly not without its setbacks like needing to use an emergency plumbing service after a pipe burst!
 So what you’re seeing is the bathroom 80% done, minus all the pretty little finishing touches.
 I’ll save that for the full studio tour.
 I’m also going to show you how to paint the crispest line ever.
 If you’re a fan of colour blocking or stripes then you’ll want to check this out.

 Let’s jump in with the floor.
 The studio has really great wood floors throughout including the bathroom with the exception of the small area around the toilet.
 It was hideous.

 Gross right?
 My vision for the space is to go classic black & white with pops of pink so I headed to Home Depot to check out the tile selection and happy to find some great black & white options.
 I decided to with this timeless and super affordable black and white hex porcelain tile. (the other tiles below are for the kitchen which you’ll see soon!)